cloudoperators/heureka/README.md

 ### Tests

+#### Mockery

+Heureka uses [Mockery](https://vektra.github.io/mockery/) for building Mocks based on defined interfaces for the purpose of Unit-Testing.

+Please [follow the steps to install mockery on your local system](https://vektra.github.io/mockery/latest/installation/) to be able to build mocks.

+#### Using Ginkgo

 Heureka uses [Ginkgo](https://onsi.github.io/ginkgo/) for behavior-driven development (BDD) style tests.
 In the current project setup, tests are organized into three different directories, each serving a specific purpose:

 - End-to-End Tests: These tests are located in the ./internal/e2e directory.
 End-to-end tests are designed to test the flow of an application from start to finish and ensure all integrated pieces of an application function as expected together.